-The storyline Middlebrook and the Defense of New Jersey is the opportunity to tell the story of the New Jersey’s strategic defense and the particular role that the Middlebrook encampments played.
-The story should be coordinated with interpretation at sites in New York north of Manhattan that completed the encirclement of the British.
+The story of Middlebrook goes hand-in-hand with sites in New York north of Manhattan that completed the encirclement of the British.
 At Middlebrook, preserved sites at the Wallace, Staats, Van Horne, Van Veghten, and Vanderveer Houses provide centers from which a coordinated interpretation of the Middlebrook encampment can be told.
-The storyline is closely associated with the theme A Revolutionary Landscape and sub-theme Strategy as well as the theme Rendezvous for Rebellion and sub-theme Encampments and the Daily Life of Soldiers.